wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station-log-viewer.rst

 When diagnosing robot issues, there is no substitute for thorough knowledge of the system and a methodical debugging approach.
 If you need assistance diagnosing a connection problem at your events it is strongly recommended to seek assistance from your FTA and/or CSA.
 The goal of this section is to familiarize teams with how some common failures can manifest themselves in the DS Log files.
 Please note that depending on a variety of conditions a particular failure show slightly differently in a log file.

-Note that all log files shown in this section have been scaled to match length using the Match Length button and then scrolling to the beginning of the autonomous mode.
+.. note:: Note that all log files shown in this section have been scaled to match length using the Match Length button and then scrolling to the beginning of the autonomous mode.
 Also, many of the logs do not contain battery voltage information, the platform used for log capture was not properly wired for reporting the battery voltage.

+.. tip:: Some error messages that are found in the Log Viewer are show below and more are detailed in the :doc:`driver-station-errors-warnings` article.

 "Normal" Log
 ~~~~~~~~~~~~